halcyon/www.mohnani-group.com/client.md

 branch office in Japan, representing your company and servicing your products and customers.
 We can help foreign companies get the right start.

+> It's a small world - until you have a problem on the other side of it